WOOSHIK-M/Paper_Crawling/README.md

 ### AS-IS
-* get a list of title and url with a given url.
+* crawling title and abstract from Google Scholar with given keywords and pages.

 ### TO-DO
-* crawling the authors and abstract
-* crawling paper list of not only the first page.
-* open the urls
-* ...
+* make GUI...